How to Choose the Best Reception Venue in SF

 - Visit the Site with a Friend - This one sounds obvious and it is not always possible due to where you live.
 If it all possible check out the site and see how it functions.
 I would especially advise trying to be there when there is a wedding celebration going on.
 This will give you a true feeling of the effectiveness of the staff and accommodations.
 At the very least, try to visit during busy food service.

 - Check Yelp Reviews - This can sometimes be a useful tool, but I would recommend making up your own mind using the other criteria discussed and than allow only reviews such as Yelp help you seal the deal in your mind.
 Its important when reading Yelp reviews to focus more on the comments and less on the ratings.
 It is all in the details!
 Some bad Yelp reviews are the result of particular clients who have an axe to grind.
 All of this need to be taken into consideration.
-If the venue only has 1 or 2 bad reviews out many, I would ignore it.
+If the venue only has 1 or 2 bad reviews out many, I would ignore it and still consider that venue as one of your choices.

 I purposely left the Yelp review step until last.
 I do not think it is a good idea to use Yelp or any other online reviews to make such an important decision.
+There is just way too much bias in Yelp reviews and you never know if they are accurate.
+Keep in mind that despite the best efforts of Yelp to prevent this, most positive reviews are solicited by the company.
+Negative reviews can come from people that are upset with the reception venue for other reasons that are not really relevant to your decision.
 I prefer to use Yelp as more of a confirmation tool.
 Make up your own mind completely independently by following the above steps and also looking for recommendations from others.
 Then check out reviews to see if you missed something.
 I also found this useful guide from Brides magazine with some other great tips and pointers to finding a perfect venue for your wedding!